 Is the battle always to the death?

-No!
-Real fans don’t abandon their favorite mammals just because they are pathetic at this kind of battle (although hopefully well-suited to their particular ecological niche).
-People will clown you if your bracket is TOO conservative by always picking the higher ranked team.
-Also the rankings are not infallible, I have already heard about how terribly under-seeded the platypus is because, after all, the males have venomous spurs.
+Not necessarily!
+Real fans don’t abandon their favorite animals just because they are pathetic at this kind of battle (although hopefully well-suited to their particular environmental niche).
+People will clown you if your bracket is TOO conservative by always picking the better-ranked combatant.
+Also the rankings are not infallible and there are upsets in nature too.
+Upsets are what make March Mammal Madness exciting.